Tournaments are divided into several different categories of events:

 The ANZ Tennis Hot Shots Tournaments provide players with the opportunity to participate in a competitive environment for the first time, whilst still undertaking the key elements of the ANZ Tennis Hot Shots Program.
 ANZ Tennis Hot Shots Tournaments will incorporate all elements of the Hot Shots program, using modified courts, lighter racquets and low compression balls.

-The Medibank Junior Development Series (MJDS) is a series of introductory tournaments aimed for beginner to intermediate players aged 11/u – 15/u across our state and regions of Australia.
-The MJDS tournaments do not offer Australian Ranking points and are played in a round-robin format to maintain a development focus.
+The Junior Development Series (JDS) is a series of introductory tournaments aimed for beginner to intermediate players aged 11/u – 15/u across our state and regions of Australia.
+The JDS tournaments do not offer Australian Ranking points and are played in a round-robin format to maintain a development focus.

 Optus Junior Tour tournaments (OJT’s) are separated into five levels of events – white (weakest), bronze, silver, gold and platinum (strongest).
 Across Australia OJT’s are conducted for players (boys and girls) in age groups 16/u, 14/u and 12/u.
 All OJT’s in these age groups carry Australian Ranking points depending on level of tournament sanctioning.
 Entry is open to all juniors subject to the rules and regulations governing each tournament.